Bobby Henon: Political career

+In 2011, he was elected to Philadelphia City Council's Sixth District, succeeding the retiring incumbent Democrat Joan Krajewski.

 Criminal charges

-In January 2019, Henon was indicted along with other members of the IBEW Local 98, including its business manager Johnny Dougherty, for embezzlement and theft in a corruption probe by federal officials.
+In January 2019, a federal grand jury indicted Henon along with other members of the IBEW Local 98, including its business manager John Dougherty, for embezzlement and theft in a corruption probe by federal officials.
 Henon stated that he planned to contest the charges and not resign from office.
-On November 15, 2021, Henon was found guilty on 10 of 18 federal charges.
+On November 15, 2021, a jury convicted Henon on 10 of 18 federal charges.
 On January 20, 2022, Henon resigned from Philadelphia City Council.
-On March 1, 2023, he was sentenced to 3.5 years in prison, and will report to prison on April 17.
+In March 2023, a judge sentenced Henon to 3.5 years in prison.
+He reported to prison at Federal Correctional Institution, Fort Dix the following month.

-Personal life

-Henon and his wife, Jill, live in Northeast Philadelphia with their two sons.